Kim Se-jeong

-Kim Se-jeong (Korean: 김세정; born August 28, 1996), known mononymously as Sejeong, is a South Korean singer and actress.
+Kim Se-jeong (Korean: 김세정; born August 28, 1996) is a South Korean singer and actress.
 She finished second in Mnet's girl group survival show Produce 101, becoming a member of the project girl group I.O.I.
 She was also a member of Jellyfish Entertainment's girl group Gugudan.
-She is currently active as a solo artist and actress, best known for her lead roles in the television series School 2017 (2017), The Uncanny Counter (2020–2021), and Business Proposal (2022).
+She is currently active as a solo artist and actress, best known for her lead roles in the television series School 2017 (2017), The Uncanny Counter (2020–2023), Business Proposal (2022), and Brewing Love (2024).

 Early life and education

 Kim Se-jeong was born on August 28, 1996, in Gimje, North Jeolla Province, but moved to Anyang, Gyeonggi where she stayed with her mother and older brother at her aunt's house.
 Her parents split when she was a child, leaving her mother to single-handedly raise her and her brother.
 She has previously stated that she did not contact her father until she was in her third year of middle school.
 Before her debut, Kim participated in track and field competitions in elementary and middle school and was part of the Theatre Club in her high school.
 Kim passed Jellyfish Entertainment's auditions through a competition of 3,000 to 1 ratio, thus becoming a trainee.
-Kim is currently studying practical music at Hanyang Women's University.
+Kim studied practical music at Hanyang Women's University.

 Career

 2012–2016: First television appearances and debut with I.O.I

 In 2012, Kim participated in the second season of competition television show K-pop Star 2 at the age of 16.
-She did not make it through the second round ranking audition, but Yang Hyun-suk brought her back as a wildcard for the casting round, where Kim performed a duet of Taeyang's "I Need A Girl" with fellow contestant Jo Yoo-min.
-Yang cast the both of them, grouping Kim with contestants Nicole Curry and Lee Soo-kyung for the final casting round.
-At the end of the round, she was eliminated from the competition.
+She did not make it through the second round of the ranking audition, but Yang Hyun-suk brought her back as a wildcard for the casting round where Kim performed a duet of Taeyang's "I Need A Girl" with fellow contestant Jo Yoo-min.
+They both made it to the final casting round along with contestants Nicole Curry and Lee Soo-kyung where Kim was eliminated from the competition.

-In January 2016, Kim represented Jellyfish Entertainment together with fellow trainees Kim Na-young and Kang Mi-na on the reality survival show Produce 101, where they competed for the chance to debut in an Mnet project girl group.
-All three were assigned to "Group A" in the first episode of the program and Kim achieved the first-place ranking on several episodes, earning the nickname "God Sejeong".
-The program came to an end on April 1, 2016, and the final line-up of I.O.I, consisting of the top 11 poll-winners, was announced.
-Kim was the runner-up contestant, garnering 525,352 votes, officially becoming a member of the girl group I.O.I.
+In January 2016, Kim represented Jellyfish Entertainment together with fellow trainees Kim Na-young and Kang Mi-na on the reality survival show Produce 101 for the chance to debut in an Mnet Project girl group.
+All three were assigned to "Group A" in the first episode of the program and Kim achieved the first-place ranking on several episodes.
+Kim was the runner-up contestant of the season, garnering 525,352 votes, officially becoming a member of the girl group I.O.I.
 They debuted on May 4, 2016, with the lead single "Dream Girls" from the album Chrysalis.
-I.O.I promoted for less than a year and officially disbanded in January 2017.
-The members returned to their respective agencies at the end of their contracts.
+I.O.I disbanded in January 2017 and the members returned to their respective agencies at the end of their contracts.